When you are smoking meat, it’s common practice to wrap the meat about halfway through your smoke.

 Some people like to wrap in aluminum foil and others swear by butcher paper – but what is the difference?

-Today I’m going to break down the pros and cons of both options and then tell you what I prefer for different types of meat and why.
+Today I will break down the pros and cons of both options and then tell you what I prefer for different types of meat and why.

 Why do we wrap meat?